New Concepts of the Myth

 Special mentions for significant proposals have been given to:

-– the high level of attention and care shown towards the project: Tokyo Communication Arts
+– the high level of attention and care have shown towards the project: Tokyo Communication Arts

 – female team: “Vigore” by Keiko Ikeda (Japan), Hye Jin Kim (Korea) and Yanagimoto Kazuo (Japan)